rubys/bootstrap/bylaws.md

 Each Platinum Member, while in good standing, shall be entitled to:

 (a) subject to the limitations of Section 4.3(a) of these By-laws, appoint one representative to serve as a
-    member of the Board (a “Director”), in accordance with such Section;
+    member of the Board (a "Director"), in accordance with such Section;

 (b) if such Platinum Member has a Director representative, nominate a Director to run for election as an
-    officer of the JS Foundation (each an “Officer”);
+    officer of the $FOUNDATION (each an "Officer");

 (c) appoint one voting representative, on a one vote per Member basis, to each Member Committee thereof
-    that the JS Foundation may establish; and
+    that the $FOUNDATION may establish; and

 (d) appoint and maintain one representative on the Technical Advisory Committee; and